 There are three types of kratom: Fast, slow and moderate.
 Fast strains may give you energy and increase your productivity.
 Slow ones may help relax you and maybe even give you a euphoric mentality.
 Moderate ones are somewhere in between the two, helping you be both productive and calm.

 But remember we are all different.
 What works for one might not work for another, so everything said here is purely based on consumer experiences.

 Kratom is a natural supplement with the expected possible side effects.
 Before I mentione those, I am going to tell you the side effects of its sister plant, coffee beans: Caffeine can cause insomnia, nervousness and restlessness, stomach irritation, nausea and vomiting, increased heart rate and respiration, and other side effects.

 How about SamE, a supplement one might take for a mood lifter.
 Its side effects are as follows: It can sometimes cause gas, vomiting, diarrhea, constipation, dry mouth, headache, mild insomnia, anorexia, sweating, dizziness, and nervousness, especially at higher doses.

 Now, possible commonly mentioned side effects for kratom are constipation, upset stomach, dizziness, nervousness, insomnia, or diarrhea.
 The upset stomach and dizziness are usually caused by consuming too much, which dosage varies HEAVILY on each individual.

 Why does kratom have a bad rep?

 So why does kratom have a bad reputation?
-Same reason pot does, the type of audience and demographics of people that tend to take kratom tend to have a bad record or be ex-drug addicts.
-It’s unfortunate that that is even deemed “bad” because these people have stopped taking drugs, these people saved their lives by finding kratom and replacing their addiction with a plant that is holistic and beneficial to their overall well-being.
+Same reason pot does, the type of audience and demographics of people that tend to take kratom tend to have a bad record of drug addiction.

 Thanks for reading!